 What Is a Fax Port?

 A fax port is a telecommunications device that transmits and receives data while sending and receiving faxes.
 Fax ports connect two or more devices such as computers, printers, scanners, and other peripherals.
-The number of ports on your fax machine will determine how many devices you can connect to the machine at any given time.
+The number of ports on your fax machine or fax printer will determine how many devices you can connect to the machine at any given time.

 If you want to connect your fax machine with a phone line, then a fax port is what you need.
 It’s an interface designed to allow one device to connect and send data over a phone line.
 It’s an ideal solution if you don’t want to use up all of your telephone lines or can’t find any free ones when it comes time to send out your next fax.

 A fax port is also used for virtual fax devices.
 This means you can send outbound faxes to another recipient that isn’t just a physical device attached to a fax server.
 A fax service provider (FSP) which supports internet-based fax transmissions is an example of a provider with a virtual fax device.
 You can set up your faxes to go through this virtual port, and they will be sent to the appropriate fax queue.